Skip to content

 # check if 'trail_field' field exists

-if "trail_field" not in field_names:
+if "trail" not in field_names:

 # add 'trail_field' field